Availability and prerequisitesedit

 docker run \ -v ~/connectors-config:/config \ --network "elastic" \ --tty \ --rm \ docker.elastic.co/enterprise-search/elastic-connectors:188.8.131.52 \ /app/bin/elastic-ingest \ -c /config/config.yml

 DOCKER.md in the

 elastic/connectors repo for more details.

 Find all available Docker images in the official registry.

 - Files bigger than 10 MB won’t be extracted.

-- Filtering rules are not available in the current version, because filtering is controlled by ingest pipelines.
+Advanced sync rules are not available for this connector in the present version.
+Currently, filtering is controlled via ingest pipelines.

 See Content extraction.